hau5test/livesplit_asl_mgx1/README.md

 - ScreenVal         - lists number of current screen loaded from map
 - AlertCountdown    - shows the alert countdown from the final section of the game

-- TotalPOWsaved     - lists how many POWs have been saved
+- POWs Collected     - lists how many POWs have been saved
+- Weapons Collected  - lists how many weapons have been collected
+- Items Collected    - lists how many items have been collected
+- Codecs Collected   - lists how many codecs have been saved
+- Bosses Beated      - lists how many bosses in total have been beaten
 - Health             - lists Snake's health

 All key variables for the score screen
 - Saves